International Studies Careers

 Graduate students enrolled in international studies programs learn a variety of skills that pertain to many careers available in the job market today.
-Government agencies, global businesses, international banking corporations and non-profit organizations rely on employees with strong backgrounds in global affairs and in-depth knowledge of foreign cultures and practices.
+There are a wide variety of master's degree programs that can prepare students for a career in international studies.
+Government agencies, global businesses, international banking corporations, and non-profit organizations rely on employees with strong backgrounds in global affairs and in-depth knowledge of foreign cultures and practices.
 International studies can apply to numerous careers, including:

 - Defense and national intelligence